centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **If the dataset is a sample from a larger set, what was the sampling strategy?**

-The dataset is not a sample, but _is_ filtered of the dataset, see Preprocessing/cleaning/labeling for more on this.
+The dataset is not a sample, but _is_ a filtered version of the full dataset, see Preprocessing/cleaning/labeling for more on this.

 **Who was involved in the data collection process?**

-A team of researchers at Center for Humanities Computing Aarhus (CHCAA) obtained this dataset in a using the Infomedia API and would like to thanks the dataset owners for access to their articles.
+A team of researchers at Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API and would like to thanks the dataset owners for access to their articles.

 **Over what timeframe was the data collected?**

 The dataset includes articles from 1 December 2000 to 30 April 2021.